tsedekey/WordCountCLI/README.md

 # Word Count Application

 ## Description
 This command-line application takes a path to a file as an argument and prints a word count of its contents.
-The output consists of a line for each word, with the number of its occurrences in the file, sorted by the number of occurrences starting with the most frequent word.
+The output consists of a line for each word, with the number of its occurrences in the file, sorted by the number of occurrences starting with the most frequent word by default.

 ## Prerequisites
 Make sure you have the following installed before running the application: